swharden/SWHLabPHP/INSTALLATION.md

 #Listen 80
 ```

+In Windows Firewall, ensure all 4 Apache HTTP Server entries are green-checked (allowed)

 ## Install PHP
 Download [64-bit thread-safe PHP](http://windows.php.net/download) and extract it to `C:\php\`.
 Edit `C:\Apache24\conf\httpd.conf` and add these lines at the bottom (you may have to change the .dll filename):